 Android Studio Plugin Development

 Android Studio plugins extend or add functionality to the Android Studio IDE.
 Plugins can be written in Kotlin or Java, or a mix of both, and are created using IntelliJ IDEA and the IntelliJ Platform.
 It's also helpful to be familiar with Java Swing.
-Once completed, plugins can be packaged and distributed at JetBrains Plugin Repository.
+Once completed, plugins can be packaged and distributed at JetBrains Marketplace.

 Android Studio plugins are not Android modules or apps to run in the Android operating system, such as smartphones or tablets.